 - Whether a parent has the ability to provide financially for the child;

 - Emotional bonds between the child and each parent;

 - Whether a parent is known to have engaged in child or partner abuse;

 - Whether a parent has a history of substance abuse;

 - The prior criminal record of each parent (and its potential impact on the health, safety, and welfare of the child).

-Contact MCJG to Speak with an Experienced Stockton Child Custody Lawyer
+Contact MCJG to Let Our Stockton Child Custody Law Firm Help You

 Here at McKinley, Conger, Jolley & Galarneau, LLP, our team has decades of experience working with clients in Central Valley who find themselves involved in serious family law disputes, including those centering around a child custody determination.

 We understand just how important custody is to the development of a healthy, happy, and sustainable parent-child relationship.
 For many parents, a child custody battle is the single most important legal dispute in their lifetime.
 The stakes are simply too high to resign oneself to the process without securing adequate help from a Stockton child custody law firm.